How to Study Grammar: Even For The Most Difficult Languages

 I've beenlearning Egyptian Arabic for a few months since arriving in Cairo, and although I've beenmaking steady progress, I'm now very conscious that my lack of grammar knowledge is holding me back.

-How do I know this?
-Well, my approach to learning a new language involves learning large amounts of vocabulary in complete phrases.
-This is great, but now that I'm starting to reach a higher level, I've started to want more flexibility in expressing myself – to say things with more nuance and more accuracy.
+This is great, but now that I'm starting to reach a higher level, I've started to want more flexibility in expressing myself โ to say things with more nuance and more accuracy.

 And for this, I need more grammar training.